emonti/rbkb/README.md

 ### Command Line Tools

 The tools almost all support '-h', but I'll admit this only goes so far.
-See cli_usage.rdoc for usage and a bit of extra info on the various tools.
+See cli_usage.md for usage and a bit of extra info on the various tools.

 When I get some spare time, I'll try and do up some examples of using all the tools.